rayyaw/flash-patcher/README.md

 The recommended way to install Flash Patcher is through pip.
 You can do this with `pip install flash-patcher`.

 If you want to build the Flash Patcher .whl file locally, run `cd build && make wheel`.
 The .whl will be generated in the dist/ folder.
 The `hatch` pip package is required to run the build.
+You can also run `make install` to install the package locally. **Note that this will run pip with `--break-system-packages` and `--force-reinstall` options, so use this at your own risk.**

 If you want to build from source, you should then use `pip` to install the generated wheel file in `dist`,